HTL-Bulme/TurtleGraphics/Readme.md

 Paints a dot at the current position with a given diameter.
 ### Turtle.SetColor
 Sets the current color for fills or lines.
-Valid colors are listed here https://www.w3schools.com/tags/ref_colornames.asp
+Valid colors are listed here: [All Colors](https://raw.githubusercontent.com/HTL-Bulme/TurtleGraphics/refs/heads/master/docs/DotNetColorTable.svg)
 ### Turtle.SetPenWidth
 Sets the current line width.
 ### Turtle.BeginFill